phww/JSTARS_AEM-KD/README.md

 # AEM-KD

-This repository contains the official PyTorch implementation of **AEM-KD**:

-**Adversarial Entropy Minimization for Cross-Modality Knowledge Distillation in SAR Building Segmentation**,
+This repository contains the official PyTorch implementation of **AEM-KD**: Adversarial Entropy Minimization for Cross-Modality Knowledge Distillation in SAR Building Segmentation.

-published in *IEEE Journal of Selected Topics in Applied Earth Observation and Remote Sensing*.
+The full source code and pre-trained models will be released upon the formal acceptance of the corresponding paper.

 ---